 Regular exercise, proper nutrition, and good posture form the foundations of musculoskeletal health.
 Coupled with regular consultations with an orthopedic and sports medicine specialist, you can expect to keep your muscles and bones strong even in old age.

 For those living near Kansas City, Midwest Orthopaedics offers convenient access to comprehensive orthopedic healthcare.
-Our board-certified surgeons have experience with treating a broad range of orthopedic conditions and sports injuries.
+Our board-certified surgeons have experience in treating a broad range of orthopedic conditions and sports injuries.
 We work closely with patients to provide successful, pain-free outcomes.